English Setter

 Bred as sporting dogs, English Setters are quite hardy.
 While they have a life expectancy of 12 years, there are a few health issues and problems that potential English Setter pet parents should be aware of.

 • Hip and Elbow Dysplasia: With hip and elbow dysplasia, the bones that make up the joints in those areas don’t form correctly, causing pain for your pup.
 Common symptoms of hip and elbow dysplasia include limping and an unwillingness to play.
-The good news is these types of dysplasia are treatable.
-Treatment includes medication, physical therapy and surgery if symptoms persist or worsen.
+Treatment includes medication, physical therapy and surgery in severe cases.

 • Hypothyroidism: Dogs who suffer from hypothyroidism have an underactive thyroid.
 This condition can lead to weight gain, lethargy, excessive shedding, hair loss and itching and redness of the skin.
-While there is no cure for hypothyroidism, the condition can be managed through hormone replacement therapy, likely for the remainder of the dog’s life.
+Hypothyroidism is typically diagnosed with a blood test and managed with daily medication.

-• Deafness: Deafness is another health condition commonly seen with English Setters.
-Clearly, this can present a myriad of challenges for both the dog and their family, so patience is key.
+• Deafness: Deafness is another health condition commonly seen with English Setters, especially if they are all white.
 It’s important to remember that dogs can live full and wonderful lives despite being deaf.

 English Setter History